adamnicholson/Chief/README.md

     $chief = new Chief;
     $chief->execute(new MyCommand);

-By default, this will search for a `CommandHandler` class with the same name as your `Command`, suffixed with 'Handler'.
-For example, if your `Command` class is called `FooCommand`, Chief will look for a `FooCommandHandler` class, instantiate it and call `handle($command)`.
+By default, this will search for a `CommandHandler` with the same name as your `Command`, suffixed with 'Handler', in both the current namespace and in a nested `Handlers` namespace.

+So `Commands\FooCommand` will automatically resolve to `Commands\FooCommandHandler` or `Commands\Handlers\FooCommandHandler` if either class exists.

 Want to implement your own method of automatically resolving handlers from commands?
 Implement your own version of the `Chief\CommandHandlerResolver` interface to modify the automatic resolution behaviour.